asberg95/Social_Inequality_Lab/_projects/3_project.md

 ---
 layout: page
 title: "Trust the Rich or the Poor: How Does SES Influence Trust?"
-description: Investigating how a person's socioeconomic status influences the amount of trust placed in them by people with low income, using the trust game procedure.
+description: Investigating how a person's socioeconomic status influences the amount of trust placed in them by people with low income, using a trust game paradigm.
 img: assets/img/projects/trust.jpg
 importance: 3
 ---

-**Mikołaj Antczak**
+**Mikołaj Antczak** <br />
-How does a person's socioeconomic status influence the amount of trust placed in them by people with low income?
-As part of the Honours Research Bachelor Project, this study investigates the impact of a person's SES on how much trust is placed in them by participants with low income in the trust game procedure.

-This project aims primarily to provide additional empirical evidence on this disputed issue.
-The particular focus on participants with low income may open avenues for practical implications — suggesting ways to facilitate trust in interventions aimed at improving upward social mobility.
+Currently, as part of the Honours Research Bachelor Project, I am investigating the impact of a person’s SES (socioeconomic status) on how much trust is placed in them by participants with low income in the trust game procedure.
+This project aims primarily to provide additional empirical evidence on this matter, to help arrive at conclusions regarding this highly disputed issue.
+Furthermore, the particular focus on participants with low income may open the avenue for practical implications, suggesting ways to facilitate trust in e.g. interventions aimed at improving upwards social mobility.